Posted July 2025

 -

-Government services including public educational services had 11,710 jobs, a decrease of 280 jobs from the previous month and 470 jobs or from a year ago in April 2024.
+Government services including public educational services, with 9,170 jobs, decreased 1,670 jobs from the previous month and decreased 520 jobs from June 2024.

 -